4 Ways to Unclog a Toilet That Won't Drain

 Smooth the Road to Success

-- Lubricate the toilet bowl by adding some dish soap, shampoo, or a few slivers of bar soap.
+- Add some dish soap, shampoo, or slivers of bar soap to lubricate the toilet bowl.

-- Heat a gallon of water to very hot but not boiling.
-A drinkable tea temperature is just right.
-If the water is too hot, it could crack your toilet bowl.
-Pour the water into the bowl, and let it sit for 20 minutes.
+- Heat 4 litres of water to a hot, but not boiling, temperature.
+It should be about the same temperature as a drinkable cup of tea.
+Don’t use water that is too hot, or it could crack your toilet bowl.
+After heating the water, pour it into the bowl and let it sit for 20 minutes.

-- Try flushing the toilet.
-If it flushes, you’re all set!
-If instead it starts to overflow, turn the water valve off behind the toilet—then start again at step 1 or try another method.
+- Flush the toilet.
+If it flushes, you’re good to go.
+If it threatens to overflow, turn off the water valve behind the toilet and then start again from step 1 or move on to another method.

 Science Fair Drain Care

 If the toilet remains clogged after a few attempts at resolving the problem, remove at least half of the water from the bowl.
-Then try pouring 1 cup of baking soda and 2 cups of vinegar into the toilet.
+Then try pouring 250 ml of baking soda and 500 ml of vinegar into the toilet.
 The mixture will bubble excessively, which is why it’s important to first remove the excess water.
 Let the bubbles sit for at least 20 minutes before you try to flush.